 This course teaches the student how to do a chair massage routine that includes the back, arms, hands, posterior neck, and scalp.
-The student will also be able to think through the process of how to adapt other methods of massage and supportive work to the chair position.
+The student will learn to think through the process of how to adapt other methods of massage and supportive work to the chair position.

-It’s vital for any massage student to get hands on learning in a massage program.
-You’ll work on fellow classmates to start, graduating to working on clients as you progress through your program.
+It’s vital for any massage student to get hands-on learning in a massage program.
+You’ll work on fellow classmates in the beginning, gradually transitioning to real clients as you progress through the Academy.

 This course focuses on the basics for sole entrepreneurship.
 Students learn insurance billing, business plans, success strategies, advertising, marketing, billing, fees, locations, bookkeeping, tax information, basic business licensing, and sales tax.

 This class introduces students to the basics of Swedish Massage.
 Students will study and practice specific movements, becoming comfortable with each, before putting them together in a full-body massage.
 The effects and indications for each massage stroke will also be covered in this class.